Accounting, Tax & CFO Support for Technology and SaaS Companies

 You closed a strong quarter.
 The team is growing.
-And then the board asks for a cohort analysis, an investor wants the data room ready in two weeks, or CRA opens an SR&ED review and the documentation is not where it needs to be.
+Then the board asks for investor reporting, the data room needs to be ready, or CRA opens an SR&ED review and the documentation is not where it needs to be.

 Most technology companies are not running on bad finances.
-They are running on infrastructure that was never updated as the complexity grew.
+They are running on financial infrastructure that never kept pace with the complexity of the business.

 Knowing your burn rate is not the same as managing it.